Please, just listen!

 When I ask you to listen to me and you start giving advice, you have not done what I asked.

-When I ask you to listen to me and you begin to tell me why I shouldn’t feel that way, you are trampling on my feelings.
+Then, when I ask you to listen to me and you begin to tell me why I shouldn’t feel that way, you are trampling on my feelings.

-When I ask you to listen to me and you feel you have to do something to solve my problem, you have failed me, strange as that may seem.
+Likewise, when I ask you to listen to me and you feel you have to do something to solve my problem, you have failed me, strange as that may seem.

 All I asked was that you listen, not talk, or do… just hear.